LaureTomas/MARLAU/README.md

 Program to analyse CHIP-seq and RNA-seq data

-INSTALATION:
+INSTALLATION:

-To install MARLAu follow these steps:
+To install MARLAU follow these steps:

 1. Download the zip file MARLAU.zip to a directory of your choice.
 The opt directory is recommended.